The Impact of Positive Peer Models on Social Skills Development in ASD

 Peer models serve as natural exemplars of social behavior, demonstrating how to initiate conversations, respond appropriately, and maintain interactions within the classroom setting.
 Their presence encourages children with autism to observe and imitate these positive behaviors, fostering real-life social exchanges.
 These interactions often occur in small group activities or during routine classroom routines, making them relevant and seamless parts of daily life.

 Research indicates that when children with ASD see their typically developing peers engaging in social activities, they become more motivated and engaged to participate themselves.
-The peer models act as social anchors, providing cues—both visual and behavioral—that guide children with autism toward more spontaneous engagement.
+The peer models act as social anchors, providing cues, both visual and behavioral, that guide children with autism toward more spontaneous engagement.

 Training is a vital step in preparing peers to be effective social mediators.
 This process typically includes didactic instruction, group discussions, and practical activities.
 Peers learn specific strategies, such as how to initiate interactions, respond to social cues, and reinforce positive behaviors in children with ASD.

 Many programs utilize videos, role-playing, and direct observation to reinforce these skills.
 The goal is to ensure peers are comfortable, confident, and consistent in their interactions.
+Parents are sometimes surprised that we spend the first sessions coaching the typical peer, not the child with autism.
+The quieter truth is that a well-prepped peer who knows to pause and wait often does more for a child's social confidence than any adult prompt can.

 This training often emphasizes promoting inclusive and supportive environments.
 Peers are encouraged to understand autism, which helps build empathy and reduces social stigma, leading to more natural and effective interactions.